presenta-software/doc-presenta-lib/docs/overview/README.md

 ## Principles

+The content is king.

 ## General architecture

 A **PRESENTA** document contains a list of *scenes* that can be displayed one at a time.
 Each *scene* contains one or more *block* of content.
 The scene is responsible to keep blocks together.
-A *block* is the minimum unit that handles a specific content from presentation perspective.
+A *block* is the minimum unit that renders a specific content from  a given data object.

-**PRESENTA** is designed to accept easily external blocks.
+**PRESENTA** is designed to be extensible by using plugins.
+There are three types of plugins in PresentaLib:

-## License
+- Block Types
+- Scene Modules
+- Router Extensions